 Calculation of the Interest Rate for the Notes.
-The interest rate for the Notes being offered by this Pricing Supplement for each Interest Period during the term of the Notes will be the rate determined as of the applicable Interest Determination Date pursuant to the following formula:
+The interest rate for the Notes being offered by this Pricing Supplement during the period beginning April 18, 2005 to and including May 31, 2005 will be 4.75% per annum.
+For each Interest Period thereafter, the interest rate for the Notes will be the rate determined as of the applicable Interest Determination Date pursuant to the following formula:

-$$[(CPI_t - CPI{t-12}) / CPI{t-12}] + Spread$$
+$[(CPI_t - CPI{t-12}) / CPI{t-12}] \times Multiplier$